ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/device_setup/controller.md

 * [Installation in Linux](#installation-in-linux)

-`Note` The FTDI driver may not be compatible with some devices.
+**NOTE** : The FTDI driver may not be compatible with some devices.
 {: .notice}

 #### <a name="installation-in-windows"></a>[Installation in Windows](#installation-in-windows)